Fourth Officer Joseph Boxhall

 Instead of continuing the questioning of Boxhall they instead asked Third officer Pitman to take the stand.
-Dr Marbury was approached by a reported from the Washington Times and the following day this articles was published:
+Dr Marbury was approached by a reporter from the Washington Times and the following day this article was published:

 Boxhall Suffering from Pleurisy and Confined to Room

 "Jerry [sic] B. Boxhall is suffering from an attach [sic] of pleurisy, brought on from exposure and exertion."' said Dr. C. C. Marbury, his attending physician, when asked as to the nature of the ailment that has prevented one of the leading witnesses to be examined by the Senate committee in the investigation of the Titanic disaster, from appearing before the committee today.

 Dr. Marbury Issued a certificate today, stating that Boxhall was not in a fit physical condition to appear before the committee, causing important changes in the conducting of the investigation.